Kwiziq community member

 What English dialect is Kwiziq based on?
 My sociolect most definitely does not contain this silly "few is slightly less than several".
 Few is the opposite of many, it is not in a scale with several.
 Several means more than one, although usually 3 or more.
 I get that you are looking for a way to separate out the feel of scale in the French words, but it just doesn't work.

-This relates to:Quelques, plusieurs, de nombreux = A few, several, many (quantities) -
+This question relates to:French lesson "Quelques, plusieurs, de nombreux = A few, several, many (quantities)"

 Kwiziq language super star